Silver Line (Washington Metro): Construction

 MWAA planned to award a separate design-build contract for Phase 2.
 The Phase 2 contract was awarded in May 2013 and the projected completion date was to be in 2018.
 However, it was later extended to 2022.

 Although construction was planned to begin in 2005, the delays in approval of funding pushed back the start date.
 To facilitate Silver Line construction, responsibility for the project was transferred on November 1, 2008, from the Virginia Department of Transportation (VDOT) to the MWAA.
 Utility relocation work began in 2008, and construction began on March 12, 2009.
-The full line to Ashburn, including a station at Dulles International Airport, was at the time expected to be completed in 2016.
+The full line to Ashburn, including a station at Dulles International Airport, was at the time expected to be completed in late 2016 or 2017.